Top Attractions

 Santa Cruz Palace

-Santa Cruz Palace of Madrid The Santa Cruz Palace or Palace of Holy Cross is a baroque building in the center of Madrid.
-It now houses the foreign ministry or "Asuntos Exteriores".
-It was used as a jail until the reign of Philip IV of Spain, when it was converted into a palace.
+It was used as a jail until the reign of Philip V of Spain, when it was converted into a palace.

 Directions: